matthiasschaub/tahuti/proposal.md

 3. Add a feature to "simplify debts" by integrating the Edmonds-Karp library into the gall agent.
 The agent can suggest a way to balance out shared expenses with a minimal number of transactions.
-4. Synchronize the state of the gall agent among the group members.
+4. Synchronize expenses among the group members.
-5. Handle different currencies by creating and integrating a library.
-The library can retrieve the current exchange rate and do conversions between currencies.
+5. Handle different currencies.
+Retrieve the current exchange rate and do conversions between currencies.
 6. Make the app available through Software Distribution.

 ## Limitations